hrynkevych/rock-paper-scissors/README.md

 ## Running Tests

-This project includes unit tests for the game logic service using Jest.
+This project includes unit tests for the game logic service and game players management using Jest.

 npm run test